KyleMayes/vulkanalia/tutorial/book/src/overview.md

 `vk::KhrSurfaceExtension` is an example of an extension trait that we will be using in future chapters to call Vulkan commands like `destroy_surface_khr` that are defined in the `VK_KHR_surface` extension.

 These version and extension traits are defined for types which contain both the loaded commands and the required Vulkan instance or device (if any).
 These types have been lovingly hand-crafted and are not part of the generated Vulkan bindings in the `vk` module of `vulkanalia`.
-They will be used in future chapters and are the `Entry`, `Instance`, and `Device` structs and can be found in the `Structs` section of the [`vulkanalia` documentation](https://docs.rs/vulkanalia).
+They will be used in future chapters and are the `Entry`, `Instance`, and `Device` structs.

 Going forward, this tutorial will continue to refer to these command wrappers directly by name as in this section (e.g., `create_instance`).
 You can visit the `vulkanalia` documentation for the command wrapper for more information like which trait the command wrapper is defined in.